jupyterhub/zero-to-jupyterhub-k8s/doc/source/create-k8s-cluster.rst

       az account set -s <YOUR-CHOSEN-SUBSCRIPTION>

-4. Azure uses the concept of **resource groups** to group related resources together.
+3. Create a resource group.
+Azure uses the concept of **resource groups** to group related resources together.
    We need to create a resource group in a given data center location.
 We will create computational resources *within* this resource group.